terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Other

 #### Release required?
-See the following [doc](https://terraform-ibm-modules.github.io/documentation/#/versioning) which defines what types of changes should generate what kind of SemVer release, and tick the appropriate box below:
+Identify the type of release.
+For information about the changes in a semantic versioning release, see [Release versioning](https://terraform-ibm-modules.github.io/documentation/#/versioning).

 - [ ] No release
 - [ ] Patch release (`x.x.X`))